Conditions tighter than noncommutation needed for nonclassicality

 Our work provides a methodology for calculating whether an input state and subsequent operations may generate nonclassical physics in a range of experiments.
 Furthermore, our work provides a mathematical toolkit for constructing quantum-enhanced experiments.
 We have shown that noncommutation does not suffice for achieving nonclassical KD distributions and associated quantum advantages.
 Instead, KD negativity and nonreality emerge as sharper nonclassicality criteria than noncommutation for diverse tasks.

-\textit{Acknowledgements.---}The authors would like to thank Crispin Barnes, Giacomo De Palma, and Justin Dressel for useful discussions.
+\textit{Acknowledgements.---}The authors would like to thank Crispin Barnes, Stephan de Bi\`{e}vre, Nicolas Delfosse, Giacomo De Palma, and Justin Dressel for useful discussions.
 D.R.M.A.-S. was supported by the EPSRC, Lars Hierta's Memorial Foundation, and Girton College.
 N.Y.H. was supported by an NSF grant for the Institute for Theoretical Atomic, Molecular, and Optical Physics at Harvard University and the Smithsonian Astrophysical Observatory and by the MIT CTP administratively.

 \onecolumngrid